Download the all-new Republic app:

 ALSO READ | IPL: BCCI could lose ICC 2021 T20 World Cup rights for violating 'tax exemption' deadlines

-news comes days after Pakistan Cricket Board (PCB) also confirming that mandatory eye tests will be taken for all national players a maximum of 4 times every year, along with ir blood test.
-PCB is doing this as a health measure after COVID-19 pandemic, which could change game of cricket completely.
-It remains to be seen if or nations follow India and Pakistan's suit.
+The news comes days after the Pakistan Cricket Board (PCB) also confirming that mandatory eye tests will be taken for all national players a maximum of 4 times every year, along with their blood test.
+The PCB is doing this as a health measure after the COVID-19 pandemic, which could change the game of cricket completely.
+It remains to be seen if other nations follow India and Pakistan's suit.

 Advertisement